View all web browser and mobile devices available in our cloud-based test lab.

 The upside of test automation is big.
 In this blog, we break down the top benefits of automated testing that will make the biggest impact on your business.

 There are a lot of benefits of automated testing.
 Here are our top seven:

 Keep reading to learn more about these tangible test automation benefits.

-The biggest test automation benefit is a faster feedback loop (which enables a quicker time to market).
+The biggest benefits of automated testing is a faster feedback loop (which enables a quicker time to market).

 Test automation allows teams to work more closely and efficiently.
 When test teams can execute many functional tests on multiple devices in just hours, the feedback to developers flows fast.
 Developers can then do their work and return code quickly to the testing team.
 This can't be done with manual testing.

 Test automation done right will be integrated into a CI (continuous integration) workflow that can be triggered upon each code commit.